 Along with the audible alert, a message appears on the device, notifying whoever finds it that an alert was purposely sent out.
 You’ll also receive an email sent to the email address used to create the iCloud account.

-Fortunately, you will must verify the erase procedure by entering in your iCloud password before proceeding.
-I’m thankful for this, because I inadvertently tapped erase on my iPod touch as I was preparing this article.
+Fortunately, you must verify the erase procedure by entering in your iCloud password before proceeding.
+I’m thankful for this, because I inadvertently tapped erase on my iPhone as I was preparing this article.

 Finally, let’s talk about the meat and potatoes of the new Find My iPhone — the Lost Mode.
 Lost Mode, enables you to protect, track, and communicate with your device, with the hopes of recovering it in one piece.